ThibeauK/forumistic-blog/posts/post6.md

 in their fresh white silkscreen against the matte epoxy bodies of chips.
 What I saw instead was a closed book… any hope of a deeper level of understanding or hardware exploration seemed to be dashed.'*
 His reaction to the new IBM PC-AT motherboard was a personal schok to read.
 Growing up in 2010, technology always possessed certain magical aura.
 Only to be read by the wise.
-Even in my current research it feels like an impossible task to transcribe a motherboard.
+Even in my current research, it feels like an impossible task to transcribe a motherboard.
 Instead I learn what each components function is, not how it was created.
 You could see Andrew as a technological archaeologist.
 Presenting us with ancient mechanical outlooks.
 Telling stories of old, wherein companies